10 Deck Skirting Ideas That Dress Up an Outdoor Space

 1. Wooden Slats

 Whether you’re in search of vertical or horizontal deck skirting ideas, wooden boards are a relatively simple and attractive option that complement most deck styles.
 Vertical boards can give the illusion of additional height, making shorter decks look a bit taller, while horizontal boards work well with both modern and traditional aesthetics.
+Above, homeowners opted to make their own skirting out of plywood strips that they painted to match the deck.
+(If you’re less than comfortable with your carpentry skills, consider attaching slatted decorative screen, like the Barrette Outdoor Living screen, and to your deck posts and floor.)

-You can customize the spacing between boards based on how much of the under-deck area you wish to conceal; placing the boards directly next to each other lends to a solid-wood look with no gaps to see beneath the desk, while an inch or so of spacing allows some light to filter into the under-deck space.
+If you’re DIY-ing your own slat skirting, you can customize the spacing between boards based on how much of the under-deck area you wish to conceal; placing the boards directly next to each other lends to a solid-wood look with no gaps to see beneath the desk, while an inch or so of spacing allows some light to filter into the under-deck space.
 Depending on the size of your deck and the type of wood you use, being able to control the spacing of the slats makes this a potentially inexpensive deck skirting idea.

 2. Lattice Panels